Buffer AI Assistant: Write Once, Post Everywhere (Without Sounding Like a Robot)

 Buffer’s AI Assistant lives inside the composer, the same place where you write and schedule posts.
 When you open it, the AI already knows which social channel you’re creating for.
 That awareness shapes everything it produces.

-Draft a post for LinkedIn, and the AI writes in a more professional, in-depth style with appropriate length for that platform’s culture.
-Switch to X, and it tightens everything up, respects the character limit, and adjusts the tone.
-Ask it to generate an Instagram caption, and the output shifts again, leaning into the conversational, emoji-friendly style that performs on that platform.
-It’s not just trimming words.
-It’s translating between platform dialects.
+Draft a post for LinkedIn, and the AI writes in a more professional, in-depth style.
+Switch to X, and it tightens everything up, respects the character limit, adjusts the tone.
+Instagram?
+The output shifts to conversational and emoji-friendly.

 What You Actually Do With It